Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

-where $\gamma_r = \exp(\theta_{r}^{\gamma})$ is the fidelity-specific range parameter.
+where $\rho$ is an isotropic correlation function with resolution-specific range parameter $\gamma_r = \exp(\theta_{r}^{\gamma})$.
+(In our numerical experiments, we take $\rho$ to be the Matérn correlation with smoothness $\nu = 3/2$.)
 The nonlinearity variance $\sigma_{r,i}^2 = e^{\theta^{\sigma_1}_r} \ell_{r,i}^{\theta^{\sigma_2}_r}$ in the kernels decays when $r$ and $i$ increase, pushing functions toward linearity at fine scales.
 This behavior is justified from the fact that, for many physical processes, if we condition on averages over subdomains of decreasing diameter, we observe that the conditional distributions quickly become Gaussian, as argued by \citet{katzfuss2023} as a consequence of the Poincaré inequality \citep{adams2003sobolev}.
-These averages over subdomains can be viewed as observations in lower fidelities or earlier-order points in the conditional maximin ordering in the current fidelity.
+These averages over subdomains can be viewed as observations in lower resolutions or earlier-order points in the conditional maximin ordering in the current scale.